lardcheng/Contracts-Code/README.md

 **Important Note**

 This dashboard was originally created by connecting directly to the Sharepoint List.
-However, for the sake of confidentiality and simplicity, I've recreated this dashboard and its sources in Tableau and SQL.
-I've populated an SQL table with sample data, and used that data to create an almost identical dashboard in Tableau.
+However, for the sake of confidentiality and simplicity, I've recreated this dashboard and its sources in SQL.
+I've populated an SQL table with sample data, and used that data to create an almost identical dashboard in Power BI.

 ## The Code and Source
 ```sql